zahiryahya1/2024-Fall-Gradebook-Analysis/README.md

 ### 4. Finals
-- finals score vs average test score.
-What is the delta? (did students do better on the final then usual?)

 - Number of Students who scored better on the final: 14
 - Number of students who scored worse on the final: 50
 - Number of students who scored worse on the final: 6